When Parkwood church was founded in 1964 the prevailing governance model for a Presbyterian church

 time, such as the Leading With Care Team which produced and administers Parkwood's policy for the protection of children,

-of the auditors to provide a forum for the review and guidance of the investment policies and investments of Parkwood.
-The final
+of the auditors to provide a forum for the review and guidance of the investment policies and investments of Parkwood, and most recently

 teams and massage them into a church budget to be presented to the annual congregational meeting in February.
 This team is chaired by